-5. Stormwater Management Charge
+Stormwater Management Charge

-Under Section 496A of the Act, Council may make or levy an annual charge for stormwater management services.
+Under section 496A of the Local Government Act, Council may make or levy an annual charge forstormwater management services.

-The raising of the levy and the application of the funds collected will be in accordance with the Stormwater Management Service Charges Guidelines issued by the Division of Local Government.
+The raising of the levy and the application of the funds collected will be in accordance with the Stormwater Management Service Charges Guidelines issued by the Office of Local Government.

-6. On-Site Sewer Management System - "Approval to Operate"
+On-Site Sewer Management System - "Approved to Operate"

-Under Section 68(1) of the Local Government Act 1993, Councils are the approval and regulatory authority for the monitoring and management of all on-site sewer management systems.
+Pursuant to sub-section 68(1) of the Local Government Act, Councils are the approval and regulatory authority for the monitoring and management of all on-site sewer management systems.

-From 2018/19, Council will now be issuing the annual fee for the Approval to Operate an Onsite Sewer Management System, as part of the Annual Rates and Charges Notice.
+Council will be issuing the annual fee for the Approval toOperate an Onsite Sewer

+Management System, as part of the Annual Rates and Charges Notice.
 This charge will also include the fee for the inspection of the system.

-This charge will be displayed as a separate line on the notice.
-Please see Council's Fees and Charges document for the prescribed fees.
+This charge will be displayed as a separate line on the notice.Please see Council's Fees and Charges document for the prescribed fees.

-STATEMENT OF RATES PROPOSED TO BE LEVIED FOR 2020/2021
+STATEMENT OF RATES PROPOSED TO BE LEVIED FOR 2022/2023

-Section 494(2) Local Government Act, 1993
+Section 494 Local Government Act